 What Type of Soil do You Have?

 Different soil types call for different kinds of tillers.
-If you have clay-like, or hard-packed and rocky soil, look for a rear-tine tiller that can turn these heavier types of earth.
-If you have loose, or light to moderately packed soil, a front-tine tiller will turn it with ease.
+If you have hard-packed, clay or rocky soil, look for a rear-tine tiller, like the Bronco' Axis' vertical-tine tiller, that can turn heavier types of soil and break new ground.
+If you have loose or lightly packed soil in existing beds, a front-tine tiller is ideal.

 How Big is the Garden/Area You Want to Till?

 Rear-tine tillers are ideal for creating new, large gardens that are 5,000 square feet or larger in size.
 Front-tine tillers are better for maintaining gardens that are less than 5,000 square feet in size.